-- 95. PLS and the NAR-affiliated MLSs, including the MLS Defendants, compete to offer listing networks that facilitate the sale of residential real estate listings among licensed residential real estate professionals in the United States. - 96.
+- 97. PLS and the NAR-affiliated MLSs, including Bright MLS and CRMLS, and MRED, compete to offer listing networks that facilitate the sale of residential real estate listings among licensed residential real estate professionals in the United States. - 98.
 The provision of listing network services to licensed real estate professionals for the sale of residential real estate listings is a relevant antitrust market.
-Consumers of listing network services for the sale of residential real estate listings view these networks, including the NAR-affiliated MLSs and PLS, as substitutes for each other.
+Consumers of listing network services for the sale of residential real estate listings view these networks, including the NAR-affiliated MLSs, MRED and PLS, as substitutes for each other.
+A hypothetical monopolist of listing network services for the sale of residential real estate listings could profitably impose a small but significant, non-transitory increase in price above competitive levels. - 99.
+Listing network services are not a two-sided transaction market because listing networks do not involve a simultaneous sale between buyers and sellers of real estate.
+No transaction between buyers and sellers occurs on these networks.
+The networks simply list available residential real estate for sale and charges brokerages monthly fees to access the network, regardless of whether their agents represents buyers, sellers, or both.
+Access to the listing network gives real estate agents the ability to list properties for sale or view available properties for sale.

-- 97. One relevant geographic market is the United States.
+100. One relevant geographic market is nationwide.
 Licensed real estate professionals and their customers seek listing network services that aggregate listings nationwide, from across the United States.
-In the alternative, each and every service area of a NAR-affiliated MLS, including the service areas of each MLS Defendant, is a relevant geographic market. - 98.
-The Defendants collectively have substantial market power in the relevant market or markets, however defined.
+In the alternative, each and every service area of a NAR-affiliated MLS, as well as the service areas of each MLS Defendant, is a relevant geographic market.
+On information and belief, each of the MLS Defendants has enjoyed a durably high share of over 65 percent of residential real estate listings marketed by licensed real estate professionals in their respective service areas.

+101. The Defendants collectively have substantial market power in the relevant market or markets, however defined.
 Substantial barriers to entry exist to protect that market power, as shown by the durably high market shares enjoyed by the NAR-affiliated MLSs and NAR's ability to exclude competition.
-NAR and NAR-affiliated MLSs, including the MLS Defendants, have the power to profitably elevate the prices paid by licensed real estate professionals for access to NAR-affiliated MLSs above the competitive level, and to impose onerous conditions of access on licensed real estate professionals, including the Clear Cooperation Policy.
+One substantial barrier to entry are the network effects that accrue to the NAR-affiliated MLSs as a result of their large market shares.
+The value of an MLS to licensed real estate professionals is a function of its market share.
+The greater the market share, the larger the network effects that accrue to the MLS, and the more important access to the MLS is to licensed real estate professionals.
+NAR and NAR-affiliated MLSs, including Bright MLS and CRMLS, and MRED, have the power to profitably elevate the prices paid by licensed real estate professionals for access to listing network services above the competitive level, and to impose onerous conditions of access on licensed real estate professionals, including the Clear Cooperation Policy.